Contract Killers

 Contract Killers is a 2008 action film about a female assassin on the run from the law.
 The film was directed by Justin B. Rhodes, and stars Frida Farrell, Nick Mancuso, and Rhett Giles with an appearance by Paul Cram.

 Plot

-A hitman works for the CIA.
+A CIA assassin tries to escape the contract killing business, but when 'the system' tracks her down and frames her for murder, she embarks on a parth of revenge.